-RV renovation progress and the projects left on the to-do list while we're creating our cozy RV camper.
+Cargo trailer conversion progress and the DIY projects left on the to-do list while we're creating our cozy RV camper.

 Strap in, this is a long one with lots of pictures.
-It’s been a while since I shared any RV renovation progress on Minnie so we have a lot to cover (or you can skip to the bottom of the post and check out the reveal!).
+It's been a while since I shared any RV renovation progress on Minnie so we have a lot to cover (or you can skip to the bottom of the post and check out the reveal!).

 I feel like I've talked a lot about this big project of ours but I've only shared 2 posts since we brought her home last year.
 The first was the introduction and grand tour, with video, and the 2nd was the installation of the tongue and groove ceiling.

 Minnie is a 17' (112 square feet) cargo trailer that we bought last year.
 Our plan is to turn this empty shell into a fully functioning tiny RV that we can take on the road.
 She was a blank canvas when we brought her home, with nothing but plywood on the walls and floor and metal on the ceiling.

 Here is our projected layout.

 Just a head's up.
 This is a tiny space...T.I.N.Y.!
 Getting good photos, with great lighting, has been very difficult.
 Please bear with me while I try to master photography in our tiny and dark RV.